 In Figure 8 the choice of transport mode is compared to the number of cars owned in the household.
-Logically, the use of walk, bike and public is greater for the people without car than people with car.
+Logically, the use of walk, bike and public is greater for the people without car than people with car, since car is not always available.